TobiWo/eth-duties/README.md

     --beacon-node http://localhost:5052
     ```

-1. Print upcoming duties for multiple validators using different identifiers while connecting to a local beacon client:
+1. Print upcoming duties (block proposal, sync committee) for multiple validators using different identifiers while connecting to a local beacon client:

     ```bash
     # You can mix up indices and pubkeys as you like